 This webcomic provides examples of: Adaptation Decay: Not of the comic itself, but Beaton has a pretty good theory for how this happened to Dr. Watson.
 Adipose Rex: "George IV, You Are Too Fat To Be King."
 Affectionate Parody: Of history and literature, among other things.
 All Girls Want Bad Boys: Satirized using two of the authors who popularized the trope.
 Alternative Character Interpretation: Played for Laughs In-Universe.
 Marat spends all his time in the tub because he really likes baths.

 "Sometimes?
 I pretend to be Neptune."

 Amazonian Beauty: Cinderella, of all people!
 America Wins the War: Apparently it's kind of surreal for Beaton (a Canadian) when she watches WWII movies.
 Anachronism Stew: Lampshaded here.
+Angels Pose: The Strong Female Characters, often combined with a Boobs-and-Butt Pose (with all the ridiculous contortion that would suggest).
 Antiquated Linguistics: Consistently averted.
 No matter what time period the comic is set in, all characters use modern English (except in the strip namer comic, with Kate and the vagrant).
 Anything That Moves:

 "OK so, try to find a place here that I haven't put my penis in.
 It's not easy."